mackadamian/mailbeez-documentation/pages/03.documentation/01.basics/05.responsive-emails/default.en.md

 ##What are responsive Emails?

 Responsive emails adapt to the screen size of the device on which they are being displayed.
-On a notebook, they look like a "normal" email, while on mobile devices the layout changes: text is displayed larger; columns break into rows; buttons become bigger - delivering an improved user experience on smaller device screens!
+For example, on a notebook, they might appear as a "normal" email, while on mobile devices the layout changes: text is displayed larger; columns break into rows; buttons become bigger - delivering an improved user experience on smaller device screens!

 ## Did you know:

-- **more than 47% of email opens** happen on **mobile devices**
+- **More than 47% of email opens** happen on **mobile devices**
 - **80% of people deletes an email if it doesn't look good on their mobile device.**
 - Studies have found that people look at their phones an **average of 150 times a day**.
 These brief interactions mean that you must focus on getting your point across quickly.